Leith Hill: Leith Hill Place

-Originally a gabled house dating from about 1600, Leith Hill Place was completely refaced in a Palladian style about 1760 by Richard Hull.
-It was bought in 1847 by Josiah Wedgwood III and remained in the family until his grandson, the composer Ralph Vaughan Williams, who had been brought up there and eventually inherited it from his brother, immediately gave it to the National Trust on his brother's death in 1944.
-Subsequently, it was leased from the Trust by his cousins Sir Ralph Wedgwood and then Sir John Wedgwood, later becoming a boarding house for a nearby sixth form college, Hurtwood House.
+Leith Hill Place was bought by Josiah Wedgwood III in 1847, and the front porch was added at some point in the 19th century.
+Wedgwood's wife, Caroline, created the Rhododendron Wood and may also have planted the giant redwoods.
+The house remained in the Wedgwood family until Josiah and Caroline's grandson, the composer Ralph Vaughan Williams, who had been brought up there, gave it to the National Trust on his brother's death in 1944.
+It was subsequently leased by the trust to his cousins Sir Ralph Wedgwood and then Sir John Wedgwood, before being used for a 30-year period until 2008 as a boarding house for Hurtwood House, a sixth-form college nearby.